bgu-frontend/hw4-security/README.md

 ### Grading process:
 1. Clone your submitted repo.
-2. Manually test the profiles features and the testing functions.
+2. Manually test the profile features and the testing functions.

 ### Getting started-
 See the previous homework instructions.